 As an alternative, you can ask your butcher to spatchcock the turkey for you.
 This will save time, especially if you want to brine or marinate the bird before you smoke it.

 Another way to save time is to buy a turkey breast and put that on the smoker instead of a whole bird.

 It’s possible to find turkey breasts that weigh as much as a smaller whole bird, but they usually weigh around 5 to 7 pounds.
-They’ll also cook at about the same rate as a whole turkey, so a 5-pound turkey breast can be done in just over 2 hours.
+They’ll also cook at about the same rate as a whole turkey, so a 5-pound turkey breast can be done in less than 2 hours.